colorjs/color-space/.work/marketing/audience.md

 ### G. WASM / compiler authors — *users of the code, not the API*
 - The project is used as a test corpus for JS→WASM compilers (porffor, jz).
 Real, but a **side effect**, not a buyer.
 Mention in "motivation," never lead with it.

+### H. AI agents / MCP clients — *emerging, don't lead with it*
+- `npx color-space-mcp` exposes `convert`, `space`, `spaces`, `cube` as MCP tools — an agent answering color questions grounds in verified conversions instead of hallucinating matrices.
+Real and differentiating (no other color lib ships one), but the crowd is young; mention it, measure interest, don't build the pitch on it.

 ---

 ## The words they actually use (mirror these in copy)